-Instructions for Calculating Supplemental Compensation For an Employee with a Single Employer With Tips supplemental compensation wages without tips (D) by the normal weekly wages (B) and multiply by the on to get the employer weekly supplemental compensation amount.
-This is will pay weekly to a covered employee.
-(D/B) X C = E Employer Weekly Supplemental Compensation amount • pay Supplemental Compensation daily, divide the weekly amount from Step Six by 5 days.
-E/5= Daily Supplemental Compensation amount. pay Supplemental Compensation hourly, divide the daily amount from Step Seven by 8 hours.
+Instructions for Calculating Supplemental Compensation For an Employee with a Single Employer With Tips

+Step Six: Divide the weekly wages without tips (D) by the normal weekly wages (B) and multiply by the supplemental compensation to get the employer weekly supplemental compensation amount.
+This is the amount the employer will pay weekly to a covered employee.

+(D/B) X C = E Employer Weekly Supplemental Compensation amount

+Step Seven: If you need to pay Supplemental Compensation daily, divide the weekly amount from Step Six by 5 days.
+E/5= Daily Supplemental Compensation amount.

+Step Eight: If you need to pay Supplemental Compensation hourly, divide the daily amount from Step Seven by 8 hours.
 Daily/8 = Hourly Supplemental Compensation Amount.